 In April 2014, the Trust set up a Facebook page on Kite Aerial Remote Sensing.

-Kite aerial photography display boards produced by West Lothian Council
+Our kite aerial photography display boards produced in 2012 by West Lothian Council

 The Trust also hosts the pages of The History of Armadale Association The West Lothian History and Amenity Society

 and the Armadale, Blackridge and Torphichen community and heritage webpages.

 Scottish Charity No. SC043118

 2014 2015 2016